Shannon Noelle Rivera

 • Focused on the Intersections of Conservation •

-Shannon Noelle Rivera is a conservation scientist, environmental consultant, and international wildlife host largely focused on the importance of intersections within conservation practice, including and addressing animal welfare within conservation and identifying gender-sensitive strategies.
+Shannon Noelle Rivera is a conservation scientist, environmental consultant, and international wildlife host largely focused on the importance of intersections within conservation practice, including and addressing animal welfare within conservation, identifying gender-sensitive strategies, and exploring under-prioritized areas of the illegal wildlife trade.

 Based in Honolulu, Hawaiʻi, Shannon works within Polynesia, Melanesia, Micronesia, and Australasia as a board member with the Society for Conservation Biology Oceania.
 Shannon has worked throughout Southeast Asia, the Amazon region, Oceania, and North America on wildlife trafficking issues, wildlife rehabilitation, reforestation, and various other conservation initiatives.